lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`

-Before getting more into the dataset we will be using, we're going to quickly cover some more differences between prospective and retrospective cohorts.
+Before getting more into the Framingham dataset we will be using, we're going to quickly cover some more differences between prospective and retrospective cohorts.
 Since the dataset we are using is a prospective cohort, it's a good idea to highlight why a prospective cohort was chosen compared to a retrospective cohort.

-{{Change lesson title?
-"Cohort types and introducing the dataset"}}

-- General look of data:
-    - Show how the data looks:
-        - baseline visit with disease status followup (time to disease, or age at diagnosis, or age at death, etc)
-        - multiple data collection waves (ID and Wave columns)
-        - Data will look very similar between prospective vs retrospective, the difference being how the data was collected... need to check what the variables mean, so need to refer to the documentation.
-    - State assumptions first about the data (e.g. data already collected), this is not a course on how to conduct and collect cohort data.

-- Cohorts allow determining incidence, compared to prevalence

 ---
-## Visual of the two cohort types
+## Comparisons between the two designs

 ```yaml
 type: FullSlide